Itaú MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Returns real-time balance payload' and resource 'per account id', specifying the API endpoint.
-It effectively distinguishes from sibling tools like openfinance_list_accounts or openfinance_get_accounts_detail by focusing solely on balance retrieval.
+The description clearly states it returns real-time balance per account id, specifying the API endpoint.
+It distinguishes from sibling tools like openfinance_list_accounts by focusing on balance retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.